lucaCambi77/valr/README.md

 ## Solution :

 - **The application provides endpoints for creating users and performing basic operations related to asset exchanges and limit order management.
-For simplicity, the exchange service currently supports only the `USDCBTC` currency pair.**
+For simplicity, the exchange service currently supports only the `BTCUSDC` currency pair.**

 - **To execute a trade, the exchange service matches a buyer with a seller based on the specified quantity and the given buy or sell price.**